mfsiat/notes/php_laravel/basics.md

    we need to create a model which will contain the database information.
 The tables and queries.
 To work with strings in database we need to import the schema library on AppServiceProviders on the Providers folder.

-10. Migration: to create the schemas of the database we can use
+10. Migration: to create the schemas of the database we can use, and this code will automatically create the database schemas on the local database.
 ```bash
       php artisan migrate
 ```
-   this code will automatically create the database schemas on the local database.
    *Laravel uses the **Eloquent** ORM*